hitansh1299/min-dalle/README.md

 The flax model and code for converting it to torch can be found [here](https://github.com/kuprel/min-dalle-flax).

-This codebase specifically is for lower memory graphics card to help run locally.
+This codebase specifically is for lower memory graphics card to help run locally. <br/>
-There are a few changes to the original:
+There are a few changes to the [original](https://github.com/kuprel/min-dalle):
 In this fork
 - Uses the GPU Cuda cores for the Encoder and Tokenizer
 - Uses the CPU and RAM for the decoder as the RAM has more memory (16GB in my case)